PSP-Archive/unofficial-gpSP-kai/README.md

 -Debug mode : yes (What does this do?)

--Fake fatv : yes (My Pokemon hacks crash the emu without it)
+-Fake fatv : yes (Pokemon hacks crash the emu without it)

 -Boot mode : game cart